 During his fourteen-year tenure in the Rochester Philharmonic, John made many solo appearances with Mariano, including a 1963 Cimarosa Concerto for Two Flutes with the Eastman Chamber Orchestra (ECO) conducted by Clyde Roller, and performances of the Brandenburg Concerto No. 4 in 1962 with the ECO conducted by Fennell, and in 1967 with that orchestra conducted by Richard Bales.
 Mariano and Thomas also played in the annual Rochester Bach Festival orchestra, appearing several times as duo-soloists in Bach’s Fourth Brandenburg Concerto.

-As part of the 1957 Festival of American Music, John played in a performance of Dominick Argento’s Ode to the West Wind, a doctoral dissertation that featured Argento’s wife, soprano Carolyn Bailey.
+Festival of American Music, John played in a performance of Dominick Argento’s Ode to the West Wind, a doctoral dissertation that featured Argento’s wife, soprano Carolyn Bailey.
 (John’s upturned head is visible in the left third of the photo, right.)
 Many years later, John’s “No. 4 son,” David, who was born in 1958, would become Argento’s student and grad assistant at the University of Minnesota.

 In addition to his piccolo work in the Philharmonic, John appeared as piccolo soloist several times in his career.
 In 1962 he played Vivaldi’s C-major Concerto with Eastman Chamber Orchestra conducted by Fennell.